-Putting affiliate links in email messages is a great way to monetize your list.
+Putting affiliate links in email messages is a great way to monetise your list.
 But if you are not careful it can have unforeseen consequences.

 1. Some of the mail servers are starting to figure out the affiliate links (like Google did a few years ago with Adwords) and according to some reports is starting to use them as trigger words in marking email messages as spam.
 In other words your email message won’t get through!!